Sam231221/DjangoCourseForBegineers/Module2_Django_Models_And_ORM/Readme.md

 ```

-The first Django model in listing 7-22 is `Parent` and has the `name` field.
-Next, in listing 7-22 is the `Child`  model which has a `parent` field, that itself has the `models.ForeignKey(Parent)` definition.
 The `models.ForeignKey()` definition creates the one to many relationship, where the first argument `Parent` indicates the relationship model.

 In addition to the database level benefits of creating a one to many relationship (e.g. improved data maintenance), Django models also provide an API to simplify the access of data related to this kind of relationship which is explained in the next chapter on [CRUD records across Django model relationships](https://www.webforefront.com/django/relationshipmodelrecords.html).